A brief history of the most successful ASW squadron in the RAF

 One of the oldest numberplates of any maritime patrol squadron

-On 3 August 1918, Major Stanley-Clarke lead the Squadron’s first relocation — to Bracebridge Heath near Lincoln — where it continued training on the DH9 aircraft.
+On 3 August 1918, Major Stanley Clarke led the Squadron’s first relocation — to Bracebridge Heath near Lincoln — where CXX continued training on DH9s.

 The inter-war years